Liani MK is a journalist and artist based in Malaysia.

-She also enjoys co-learning, mentoring, editing and engaging in media advocacy with other journalists and grassroots organisations at the Asia Pacific Forum on Women, Law and Development (APWLD).
+In recent years, she has been co-learning and engaging in media advocacy with other journalists and grassroots organisations at the Asia Pacific Forum on Women, Law and Development (APWLD).
+This includes mentoring and supporting their media fellowship programme after once being a fellow herself.

-As an undergraduate, Liani immersed in history and Southeast Asian studies — where she learnt Thai, played Indonesian gamelan, and researched a precolonial Tagalog writing script called baybayin.
+Her background includes history and Southeast Asian studies — where as an undergraduate, she learnt Thai, played Indonesian gamelan, and researched a precolonial Tagalog writing script called baybayin.
+During her free time, Liani produces informational zines and organises learning exchanges with peers in Penang, Malaysia.

 Awards